How To Clean A Dryer Duct

 Determining if your dryer duct is full of lint and in need of cleaning can be straightforward.
 The clue is noticing if your clothes dryer is taking longer to dry a load of clothes, actually taking two and three cycles to dry clothes that once dried in one.

-If your clothes come out hot after the last cycle then you can usually rule your your heating element.
+If your clothes come out hot after the last cycle then you can usually rule out your your heating element and suspect a blocked duct.

 Inspect the exterior vent flap when the dryer is in use.
 Make sure there are no exterior obstructions like bird, mouse or bee nests.
 The air velocity should open this vent wide open.
 If the exterior flapper barely opens then your airflow is minimal and your duct may need to be cleaned or shortened.